eberhardt/moodle-local_course_announcement/README.md

 =====

 Go to 'Site administration' > 'Plugins' > 'Local Plugins' > 'Course Announcement' and turn course announcment on (visible).
-You can define the message there as well.
+You can define the message there as well, which will be displayed in Moodle Format.

 Styling
 =======